 Evil Lives Here Cast: Who’s in it?

-Evil Lives Here Plot: What is it about?
+What is Evil Lives Here about?

 “What would you do if you discovered a potential killer lived in your home?
 We’d all like to think that we would, somehow, prevent their future malevolence—but through the heartbreaking and astonishingly raw narratives in EVIL LIVES HERE, viewers will realize that it’s not always quite so simple,” said Henry Schleiff, Group President, Investigation Discovery, American Heroes Channel and Destination America.
-“Indeed, the families, friends and loved ones of a killer are often victims in their own right—and, ID is honored to share their unique perspective with our audience.”
+He further added: “Indeed, the families, friends and loved ones of a killer are often victims in their own right—and, ID is honored to share their unique perspective with our audience.”

 The show gives the audience an experience like never before.
-Each and every hour-long episode reveals a lot more than you may have asked for.
+Each hour-long episode reveals a lot more than you may have asked for.
 The concept makes it a psychological drama at times.
 It gives you an insight into the disturbing, first-hand stories of living with a person who you never imagined to be a killer.
 Viewers are able to absorb what the loved ones of the killer went through when they realized the evil in the ones who were so close to them.
 The viewers stumble upon what gave the act away in making them realize what the killer was up to.

-Surely, the brush with death must have shaped their perspective or opinion of the person, but another remarkable aspect is how more often than not, the people in the killer’s life will still address the person with a degree of love and affection.
+Surely, the brush with death must have shaped their perspective of the person, but another remarkable aspect is how more often than not, the people in the killer’s life still address the person with a degree of affection.
 For example, we see two survivors haunted for life when they realize how close they came to death when they fell in love with a psychopath whose ultimate plan was to kill them after having successfully won their trust.